 At the end of prophase I, homologous, non-sister chromatids are held together at chiasmata; sister chromatids, at centromeres.

 During prometaphase I and metaphase I, microtubules of the spindle from the centrosomes, which are now on opposite side of the cell, attach via kinetochores to the centromeres of the chromosomes, i.e., to sister pairs.
 These connections are also random.
-Any two of the 23 chromosomes may be pulled to one side and the other two to the other side.
+Any pair of the 23 chromosomes may be pulled to one side and the other pair to the other side.
 This introduces a second source of randomness in the final product.
 In the case of human beings with 23 chromosomes, there are 223 – over eight million – possibilities.

 Next, during anaphase I, the spindle fibers pull the chromosomes to either side, with sisters breaking apart at the chiasmata, but remaining together, since the kinetochores are attached to the centromeres.